Costa Rica’s Law No. 8968 of 2011, Securing Data Privacy

 - Truthfulness– Data controllers are obliged to modify or delete personal data that is found to be incorrect.
 Similarly, data processors are also obliged to ensure that personal data is processed in a manner that is both truthful and lawful.

-In addition to these data protection principles, one of other major aspects of the Law is data controllers and processors’ responsibility to obtain the expressed and informed consent of data subjects prior to collecting or processing their data.
+In addition to these data protection principles, one of the other major aspects of the Law is data controllers and processors’ responsibility to obtain the expressed and informed consent of data subjects prior to collecting or processing their data.
 Per the law, consent must be “unequivocal, freely given, specific, and delivered by written or digital means”.
 Furthermore, when obtaining consent from data subjects, the following information must be provided:

 - The existence of a private database for the purposes of storing personal data.